 As for the teleoperator, his workstation can now more than ever create added value.
 Because it is the empathy, intelligence and creativity of your agents that will allow your customers to feel listened to, considered and supported.

-Technology, the key to restoring the teleoperators’ credentials?
+Technology, the key to restore customer service agents’ credentials?

 And to improve this productivity, several methods are emerging today.
 The most effective of these are based on technology.
 Thanks to the many advances in digital technologies, your company now has the opportunity to support each customer in a more efficient and personalized way… Without your costs exploding!

 Thus, today, more and more innovations are saving contact centres time and resources, and giving teleoperators a new role: that of federating your community of ambassadors, and advancing your NPS.
-So, more than ever in 2019, it is time to give back to this profession its letters of nobility!
+So, more than ever in 2020, it is time to give this profession their credentials back!